AWI grower networks

 AWI has in place a proactive, intensive and committed flystrike prevention program with long term and short term aims.

 The ultimate long-tern aim is to remove the need for mulesing.
 The more immediate or short term aim is to provide methods to replace the practice of traditional mulesing with welfare-improved practices.

 AWI supports all woolgrowers in their choice of best practice animal health and hygiene in flystrike control.

 View or download AWI's latest publications on breech flystrike prevention.

-Presentations from two AWI National Wool Research and Development (R&D) Technical Updates on Breech Flystrike Prevention.
+Presentations from the AWI National Wool Research and Development (R&D) Technical Updates on Breech Flystrike Prevention.

 A historical overview of managing flystrike risk.

 Why breeding for breech strike resistance is the long term sustainable solution.

 The latest information on welfare-improved surgery with pain relief.

 An overview of the promising new intradermal treatment, SkinTraction®.